 We know each of you will continue to make us proud!

 Grab our awesome Groupon, and try classes for the whole family!

 Thanks to everyone who broke boards, brought buddies, and raised funds for Champions for Children at our Breakathon!
 We appreciate all your support of Family Karate's community service.

 During her Spring Break from college, my daughter suggested we watch the Oscar-winning documentary Free Solo.
 I was very glad we did.
 This movie about free-climbing tells an amazing story, but is also a clear depiction of the Warrior Way.
 The climber Alex Honnold even articulates what the Way is: commitment, training, and perfection.

 We are on solid ground with the first two, but the perfection may seem a mirage.
-Combat situations are so dynamic that we may survive a mistake, but for free-climbers protection from death requires perfection.
-Alex's goal is to learn, mentally rehearse, and physically practice each move so deeply that he turns a free-climb into a low-risk, high-consequence flow.
+Combat situations are so dynamic that we may survive a mistake, but for free-climbers a mistake means death and survival requires perfection.
+Alex's goal is to learn, mentally rehearse, and physically practice each move so deeply that he turns a free-climb into a low-risk, albeit high-consequence, flow.

 Master Hawkins has often told us about the Japanese sword art that consists of draw, cut, re-sheath.
 Imagine facing a kenshi who had spent a life-time perfecting only this...

 Champions for Children Tournament Series 2018 Grand Champions

 Junior Black Belts I: Madison Coperhaver (winner), Molly Davis (runner-up)

 Junior Black Belts II: Jacob Mitchell (winner), Emma Stephens (runner-up)